 Often, the most important part of my job is ensuring that the best interests of each person are adequately protected in a thoughtful, legally sound manner.
 And when concerns arise, it is important to discuss these issues together in a sensitive way.
 Taking the time to consider the potential challenges of health care directives, finances, and the daily activities of those dear to you can prevent worry and time-consuming issues later on when the process might have a greater impact on your loved ones.

 Caring for aging parents and elderly relatives is a significant responsibility that increases over time.
-If a loved one is unable to make important decisions, a guardian (referred to in other states as a conservator) can step in to ensure that matters are handled in a responsible and considerate manner.
+If a loved one is unable to make important decisions and that person did not plan in advance, a guardian (referred to in other states as a conservator) can step in to ensure that matters are handled in a responsible and considerate manner.
 A decline in mental ability is often the reason why family members seek guardianship.
-To prevent the burden of securing a durable power of attorney and other documents in an emergency, many parents name a guardian in advance to handle these matters if they are unable to do so.
+But this comes with extra costs, court appearances, and reporting requirements.
+McCreary Law Office works with a number of attorneys who can assist clients through this process.

 If you’re concerned about the care of your parents or naming a guardian for yourself or others in your family, I will be glad to answer your questions and formulate a plan that makes sense and puts your and your loved ones’ minds at ease.
 Contact my office today to speak with me directly or to arrange a meeting.